ctrlmaniac/sidebar/README.md

  * **css** here you can store all css, anyway I suggest not to add more css attributes to the one below;
   * **zIndex*: by default is is 3000 but you have to change it to the higher z-index number in your css plus 1;
 * **mask**
  * **css** here you can store all css attributes to give the mask div.
 However I suggest to do it in your css file except for these below.
-You can call this div by its data attribute ex: `[data-ssbv2="mask"]`;
+You can call this div by its data attribute ex: `[data-simplersidebar="mask"]`;
   * **backgroundColor** the color of the mask.
 By default is `'black'`;
   * **opacity* by default is 0.5;
   * **filter** IE opacity 0.5 = 50 and so on: `'Alpha(opacity=50)'`.